 I used two different methods to dehydrate them.
 I wanted to find out which worked better.
 One method is to gently submerge them in low simmering water until they burst.
 This will allow the cranberries to open and speed up the drying process.
-They other method is to place them thawed whole in the dehydrator.
-This step takes a bit longer, but in the end I think it resulted in a better tasting berry.
+The other method is to place them thawed whole in the dehydrator.
+This step takes a bit longer, but in the end, I think it resulted in a better-tasting berry.

 Using The Drying Tray Cranberries

 Since the cranberries are open from the cooking process, the dehydrating time was around 14 hours.
 Place the top of the dehydrator on the tray stack and plug it in.
 Set the dial to 130 degrees.
-The heating fan will began to turn.
+The heating fan will begin to turn.
 You should check back from time to time and rotate your trays to ensure all is good.
-Make sure that all the berries are dry if not you may have to place them in a bit longer.
+Make sure that all the berries are dry; if not, you may have to place them in a bit longer.

-When the cranberries are done.
-Place them in some ball jars for later consumption.
+When the cranberries are done, place them in some ball jars for later consumption.
 Each method works well.
-If you are looking for a mild flavor then use the simmering method.
-If you want a full flavored cranberry use the whole berry method.
-Experiment for yourself.
+If you are looking for a mild flavor, then use the simmering method.
+If you want a full-flavored cranberry, then use the whole berry method—experiment for yourself.